 All of this commotion occurs as the old buildings come aglow in the late afternoon sunlight and the air cools to a comfortable, but still balmy temperature.
 The social atmosphere doesn’t stop at dark either.
 You can stumble home, mojito in hand, at three o’clock in the morning and still be shoulder to shoulder with friendly (and often intoxicated) Cubans.

-The Malecon at Night In this part of town, you no longer have to worry about being scammed, hassled or hustled.
+In this part of town, you no longer have to worry about being scammed, hassled or hustled.
 You will only receive the occasional curious glance or a friendly wave as you go about your walk uninterrupted.

 The people here aren’t generally in the tourist business, which is what makes it such an amazing part of town.
 If you’re visiting Havana, don’t miss a stroll through Centro Habana.
 It’s the real deal.